ENGINE V22 — LIVE IN PRODUCTION

 Risk management

 f* = (p × b - q) / b where p = empirical win rate, b = avg_win / avg_loss, q = 1-p.
 Quarter Kelly (0.25×f*) applied for variance reduction.
-Confidence-scaled: maps confidence [35,95] to multiplier [0.7, 1.3].
+Setup-Score-scaled: maps the score [35,95] to multiplier [0.7, 1.3].
 Risk level discount: MEDIUM ×0.75, HIGH ×0.5.
 Market cap safety caps: small-cap max 1x, mid-cap max 2x, large-cap max 5x.

 Mathematically optimal sizing for long-term capital growth, with quarter-Kelly dampening to reduce variance.